lart-bangor/research-assistant/docs/source/users/research-task-atol.rst

 Loading and customizing a generic version of the AToL
 -----------------------------------------------------

 As for the :ref:`LSBQe`, several generic versions of the AToL are available (e.g., English, German, Italian).

+The generic versions that are currently visible are English and Welsh.
+If you wish to make the German and Italian generic versions visible, repeat the same steps as found under :ref:`making-generic-versions-visible`.

 Unlike the LSBQe, however, it is not possible to load a generic version of the AToL without customizing it.